 Bone marrow harvesting

-This is also called a “central intravenous catheter.”
-It is a small, flexible tube inserted into a large vein near the heart that doctors use to administer medications and draw blood.
+This is also called a central venous catheter.
+It is a small, flexible tube inserted into a large vein near the heart to administer medications and draw blood.
 It is also used to give the stem cells that you receive during your transplant.

 - Eliminate malignant cells in people with cancer